DS-100/sp23/syllabus.md

 Labs are shorter programming assignments designed to give students familiarity with new ideas.
 - All lab autograder tests are visible.
 - We will not be having Lab sections this semester.
-Rather, we'll provide extensive lab support on Ed.
+Rather, we'll provide extensive lab support on Ed and an accompanying video-walkthorugh.
 - All labs are intended to take about an hour.
-- Lab walkthroughs will be released following the lab due date.
-These will primarily help to build our staff intuition for solving lab problems and how they can be applied to more difficult homework questions.

 ### Office Hours and Communication

 The office hours and locations (mainly in [Warren 101](https://dac.berkeley.edu/warren-hall-2195-hearst-ave)) are listed on the [Calendar](../calendar); office hours will mainly be held in-person, with some virtual options available.
 Instructor office hours are also listed on the calendar.

 In general, students can come to office hours for any questions on course assignments or material.
-We will also have Homework/Project parties Wednesday 5-8 PM, where you can come work with your peers and ask questions.
+We will also have Homework/Project parties Wednesday 5-8 PM (Warren Hall 101B), where you can come work with your peers and ask questions.

 Office hour queues are managed through [oh.ds100.org](https://oh.ds100.org/), where students add themselves to the “queue” and specify the assignment they need help on.